Consent and Capacity Board

 is a former Nurse Practitioner at Brighton Quinte West Family Health Team, and a former Practitioner at Belleville and Quinte West Community Health Centre.
 Her community involvement includes serving as Treasurer for the Central Easy Association for Smoking Cessation.

 Mark Handelman was called to the Ontario Bar in 1978 and holds an MHSc in Bioethics from the University of Toronto Joint Centre for Bioethics.
 Mr. Handelman was first appointed to the Board in 1998 and served a ten-year term, for 8 years of which he was a Vice Chair and Senior Lawyer Member.
 He was a part time Member of the Ontario Human Rights Tribunal from 2008 to 2018.
 From 2008 to 2019, Mr. Handelman practiced elder law and health care law.
 His articles on consent and capacity law, mental health law, end of life decision-making and Powers of Attorney have appeared in the popular press as well as peer-reviewed medical and legal journals.
-He is a member of Pro Bono Ontario and volunteers at Casey House.
-Until 2002 Mr. Handelman lived and practiced law in London, Ontario, where he also served as President of The Better Business Bureau, President of the London Chamber of Commerce, Director of The Ontario Chamber of Commerce, the National Council of Better Business Bureaux, The London Club and of Congregation or Shalom.
+He is a Provincial appointee to the Council of the College of Traditional Chinese Medicine Practitioners and Acupuncturists.
+He was a member of Pro Bono Ontario and volunteered at Casey House.
+Until 2002 Mr. Handelman lived and practiced law in London, Ontario, where he also served as President of The Better Business Bureau, President of the London Chamber of Commerce, Director of The Ontario Chamber of Commerce, the National Council of Better Business Bureaux, The London Club and of Congregation Or Shalom.
 He wrote some 300 restaurant reviews and food articles for The London Free Press.